sahandbabali/designideas/README.md

 - disable inactive services from select - done
 - add locking functionality - done

-- work on page grid - less width and centered
+- work on page grid - less width and centered - done
+- a modal or alert for guide -done

+- adding timer
 - add data and functionality for other ervices
 - add footer
-- a modal or alert for guide -done